dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

  **Note:** If using tmux, start tmux after getting inside teh docker environment.

 # Step 3: start micrortps agent on Jetson
 micrortps is the ros program that communicates with pixhawk and let us recieve and send data to and from Jetson.
-To start this run the following command on Jetson
+To start this, run the following command on Jetson
 ```
 micrortps_agent -d /dev/ttyTHS2 -b 921600 -n "rover3"
 ```